johnnyiller/johnnyiller.github.io/_posts/2019-6-5-how-to-be-a-mentor.markdown

 ## Don't give them the answer

 Beginner mentor's often make the mistake of thinking they are a dictionary to be used as a way for mentees to lookup the answer to a specifc question.
 Don't make the mistake of acting like a far inferior version of google or stack-exchange.
-First you will never keep pace with the vast knowledge the internet can provide so don't even try.
+First you will never keep pace with the vast knowledge the internet can provide, so don't even try.
 Second, even if you had a photographic memory you would be doing your mentee a disservice by giving them the answer.

 I firmly believe that giving someone the answer to the question is a form of __*intellecutal theft*__.
 Robbing someone of the pride and joy of struggling through, and ultimately solving a hard problem, is antithetical to your role as Mentor.
 Try as hard as you can to avoid this trap.